Olivia Tsihlias Awarded the Syd Vernon Graduate Student Award

 You can watch the CTV clip here.
 Great job, Ed!

-The program look forward to learning about you soon!
+The program looks forward to learning about you soon!

 Lisa Simpson and Niousha Bolandzadeh Fasaie are winners of the Focus on Stroke Doctoral Awards